Jamie956/Jamie956.github.io/backend/java.md

 When you extend an existing class, the new class has all the properties and methods of the class that you extend.
-You then supply new methods and data felds that apply to your new class only.
+You then supply new methods and data fields that apply to your new class only.
 The concept of extending a class to obtain another class is called inheritance.